 To learn more about the benefits of fish oil for PCOS, check out our previous blog posts here

-Myo-inositol (MYO) is perhaps the most researched nutritional supplement for PCOS.
-A relatives of the B complex vitamins, MYO has shown favorable results in improving nearly all aspects of PCOS, including insulin sensitivity, reproduction (restores ovulation and improves oocyte quality), hormonal imbalance, (improves androgens) and metabolic issues (inflammation, dyslipidemia, hypertension, and weight loss).
+Inositol, specifically myo and d-chiro-inositol are perhaps the most researched nutritional supplement for PCOS.
+A relatives of the B complex vitamins, insositol has shown favorable results in improving nearly all aspects of PCOS, including insulin sensitivity, reproduction (restores ovulation and improves oocyte quality), hormonal imbalance, (improves androgens) and metabolic issues (inflammation, dyslipidemia, hypertension, and weight loss).
 There is also evidence that taking MYO in pregnancy can reduce the rates of gestational diabetes (6).